About Matt

 Matt grew up with music in the family.
 He studied jazz and classical piano with his parents from the age of three.
 He discovered the saxophone when he was thirteen and immediately had a connection with it.
 He practiced intensely throughout middle school and high school.
 He attended weekend jazz school at Humber College, and was a part of the Jazz FM91 Youth Big Band in Toronto for two years.

-Since 2019, Matt has been living in Europe between Germany, Italy and France.
+From 2019-2025, Matt lived in Europe between Germany, Italy and France.
 He is a member the Italian funk sensation C’amma Funk, and has performed and recorded with great European musicians including Nathan Ott, Bela Meinberg, Louis Navarro, Irina Gonzalez, Vittorio Silvestri, Michael Santanastasio and Marco Di Tilla.

 Check out the tour and music pages to see what Matt’s up to now.